mysterycamp/kaniko-actions-pod/README.md

 # kaniko-actions-pod

-Build container images via Github Actions on self-hosted non-docker kubernetes cluster.
+`kaniko-actions-pod` allows you to build container images via Github Actions on self-hosted non-docker kubernetes cluster.
+It's an Ubuntu container with Github Actions runner installed mixed with Kaniko container.

 ## How do I run it?
-You need to have runner registration token.
-You can find it by going to "New runner" in your organisation's runners settings.
+1. Get runner registration token (You can find it by going to "New runner" in your organisation's runners settings).
+2. Run it on locally with podman / docker or deploy it on Kubernetes.
+4. Add proper action definition to your

 ### Run with docker